Mr. T

-Mr. T (born Laurence Tureaud, May 21, 1952), is an American actor.
+Mr. T (born Laurence Tureaud; May 21, 1952) is an American actor and retired professional wrestler.
 He is known for his roles as B. A. Baracus in the 1980s television series The A-Team and as boxer Clubber Lang in the 1982 film Rocky III.
 He is also known for his distinctive hairstyle inspired by Mandinka warriors in West Africa, his copious gold jewelry, his tough-guy persona and his catchphrase "I pity the fool!", first uttered as Clubber Lang in Rocky III, then turned into a trademark used in slogans or titles, like the reality show I Pity the Fool in 2006.

-Early life
+Early life, family and education

-Mr. T was born Laurence Tureaud in Chicago, Illinois, the youngest son in a family with twelve children.
-Tureaud, with his four sisters and seven brothers, grew up in a three-room apartment in the Robert Taylor Homes.
+Tureaud was born in Chicago, Illinois, the youngest son in a family with twelve children.
+He and his four sisters and seven brothers grew up in a three-room apartment in the Robert Taylor Homes, public housing.
 His father, Nathaniel Tureaud, was a minister.
-After his father left when he was five, he shortened his name to Lawrence Tero.
-In 1970, he legally changed his last name to T. His new name, Mr. T., was based upon his childhood impressions regarding the lack of respect from white people for his family:
+After his father left when Lawrence was five years old, he shortened his name to Lawrence Tero.
+In 1970, he legally changed his last name to T. His new name, Mr. T, was based upon his childhood impressions regarding the lack of respect from white people for his family.
+T recalls:

-I think about my father being called 'boy', my uncle being called 'boy', my brother, coming back from Vietnam and being called 'boy'.
-So I questioned myself: "What does a black man have to do before he's given respect as a man?"
-So when I was 18 years old, when I was old enough to fight and die for my country, old enough to drink, old enough to vote, I said I was old enough to be called a man.
-I self-ordained myself Mr. T, so the first word out of everybody's mouth is "Mr."
+Tureaud attended Dunbar Vocational High School, where he was on the school's football and wrestling teams.
+He also studied martial arts.
+During high school, he was the citywide wrestling champion two years in a row.

-Tureaud attended Dunbar Vocational High School, where he played football, wrestled, and studied martial arts.
-While at Dunbar he became the citywide wrestling champion two years in a row.
 He won a football scholarship to Prairie View A&M University, where he majored in mathematics, but was expelled after his first year.